Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 - High damage when combined with Killer Rhinoceroach

-- Used in Combo Decks
+- Used in combo decks

 - Random destroy effect that gets stronger the more Combos you have